 The low responsible bidder shall submit a completed CONTRACTORS PERFORMANCE CAPABILITY STATEMENT, Form 605, and a completed ASSIGNMENT OF ANTITRUST CLAIMS, Form 621 to the Award Officer prior to 4:30 P.M. on the fifth calendar day after the bid opening.

+In order to be eligible for contracting with CDOT, the apparent low responsible bidder shall register with the B2GNow software system on or before the fifth calendar day after the bid opening and must update the registration on an annual basis.

-Failure to submit the Forms 605 and 621 may result in the denial of award to the apparent low responsible bidder and forfeiture of the proposal guaranty.
+Failure to submit the Forms 605 and 621 or to register with the B2G Now software system may result in the denial of award to the apparent low responsible bidder and forfeiture of the proposal guaranty.

 REVISION OF SECTION 103 CONSIDERATION OF PROPOSALS